Despite being about the size of Ireland, Sri Lanka is a vibrant country that’s rich in natural wonders, historic towns and downright gorgeous beaches.

 Done Yala National Park?
 Try Wilpattu

 Famed for its leopard-dense wilderness, Yala is often considered Sri Lanka’s definitive national park, but it comes at a price.
 Although leopard sightings are high, it’s likely you’ll be observing these beautiful creatures amid a herd of other 4x4s.
 If you dream of a more peaceful encounter, head north to Sri Lanka’s largest national park, Wilpattu, where it’s not uncommon to go hours without seeing another vehicle.
-Leopard sightings may not be as sure as in Yala, but you’ll also be in with a chance of spotting crocs, eagles, sambhur, water buffalo, elephants and the elusive sloth bear, plus you’ll get the joy of a much more authentic safari experience.
+Leopard sightings may not be as sure as in Yala, but you’ll also be in with a chance of spotting crocs, eagles, sambhur, water buffalo, elephants and the elusive sloth bear, plus you’ll get the joy of a much more authentic safari.
+Day trip there from The Mudhouse; a collection of wonderfully simple huts, rated ‘One of the romantic destinations in the world’, by The Guardian.
+Or see our other hotels nearby.

 Done Colombo and Kandy?
 Try the Cultural Triangle’s ancient cities